fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

 1. Notice that the final constructor is now assigning values to the `Balance` and `AccountType` properties.

     Your updated constructor uses the `balance` and `accountType` parameters to assign values to the `Balance` and `AccountType` properties.
-The new properties reuse the identifiers previously defined for the public fields.

 1. Open the Program.cs file.